stiliajohny/.dotfiles/.config/oh-my-zsh/README.md

 I'm far from being a [Zsh](https://www.zsh.org/) expert and suspect there are many ways to improve – if you have ideas on how to make the configuration easier to maintain (and faster), don't hesitate to fork and send pull requests!

-We also need people to test out pull-requests.
+We also need people to test out pull requests.
 So take a look through [the open issues](https://github.com/ohmyzsh/ohmyzsh/issues) and help where you can.

 See [Contributing](CONTRIBUTING.md) for more details.